weltamdraht/ReticulumRasPiRelaySwitch/README.md

 Send an lxmf message with the secret defined in your .env file to your node.
 Check the status of your node sending the appropriate lxmf message.
 Just send a message and enjoy the reply containing your help-text.
 Go outside and enjoy.

 ## Maintenance
 All this reticulum stuff is challenged in stability and documentation, not to mention the lack of features like groupchats and alike.
-It is also evolving at a pace that only could impress people in danger of being run over by the movement of a glacier.
+It is also evolving at a pace that only could impress people in danger of being run over by a glacier.
-So what I did is reboot everything in a regular fashing using cron.
+So what I did is reboot everything in a regular fashion using cron.
 If something goes wrong start the script manually instead of running it as a service and you will presented with error messages you can work with.

 ## Prose